cagdass/hackerrank-regex-challenges/README.md

 # \w matches a word character, it could be a letter, a digit or an underscore.
 # And \w matches a non-word character, anything that other than what \w matches.

-# The following regex uses a trick though,
+# It's time to use a trick though now,
 # While for instance \w matches 1 word character,
 # \w{2} matches 2 word characters, and \w{n} matches
 # n word characters.